 Overview The paper is organized as follows.
 In the next section we provide some basic information on compingent algebras, de Vries algebras, and de Vries duality.
 We also discuss subordinations and contact relations, and how to represent them by means of strict implications.
 In Section 3 we study our base variety SIA of strict implication algebras.
 In particular, we prove that it is a discriminator and locally finite variety.
 In Section 4 we introduce and study the strict implication calculus SIC, which corresponds to the variety of strict implication algebras.
 We prove that SIC is strongly sound and complete with respect to SIA, as well as with respect to the class RSub of subdirectly irreducible strict implication algebras.
 In Section 5 we introduce Π_2 -rules and show that they correspond to inductive subclasses of RSub.
 In Section 6 we use two specific Π_2 -rules to define the de Vries calculus DVC, which is strongly sound and complete with respect to the class of compingent algebras.
 Then, using MacNeille completions, we prove that DVC is also strongly sound and complete with respect to the class of de Vries algebras.
 In Section 7 we use de Vries duality to evaluate our language in compact Hausdorff spaces.
 This leads to the definition of topological semantics for our language; and the completeness results of the previous section yield strong completeness of our system with respect to the class of compact Hausdorff spaces.
-We also design strongly sound and complete derivation systems for zero-dimensional and connected compact Hausdorff spaces.
 In Section 8 we give a model-theoretic criterion for admissibility of Π_2 -rules, using which we prove that the two Π_2 -rules of our system are admissible.
 Finally, in Section 9, we give a detailed comparison of our work to that of Balbiani et al. [1].